cse110-fa21-group22/cse110-fa21-group22/admin/misc/rules.md

  3. Be respectful of other's feedback, comments, questions.
  4. Let the team know ASAP about your schedule and whether you can make it to meetings.
  5. Try to follow through with what you committed to.
+ 6. Communicate early and often.
+Let the team know if you run into any problems that might impede progress.
- 6. Be an active participant/listener.
+ 7. Be an active participant/listener.
- 7. Take thorough meeting notes if assigned note taker for the meeting.
+ 8. Take thorough meeting notes if assigned note taker for the meeting.
+The note taker will rotate at each group meeting.

  #### Conflict Resolution